cityofasheville/bedrock2/README.md

 To deploy Bedrock, follow the instructions [here](./docs/deploy-notes.md).
 To install on Docker, see [here](./docs/docker-install.md).

 A full deployment includes a web front end which can be used to create and run Assets and ETL jobs.
+- Instructions for creating tasks: [Using Frontend for Task Configuration](<Using Frontend for Task Configuration.md]>).
-To create connection files for the ETL jobs see the file [Creating a New Connection](<./docs/Creating a New Connection.md>)
+- Creating connection files for the ETL tasks: [Creating a New Connection](<./docs/Creating a New Connection.md>)

 ## A Deeper Dive